leonardo-collazo/leonardo-collazo/README.md

 ### - Skills
 During my degree I have gained experience programming with:
-C, Java, Python, Postgresql, R, Mathlab.
+C, Java, Python, Postgresql, R, Mathlab, HTML, CSS, JavaScript, JQuery and Ajax.

 Since December 2020 I have been learning everything related to Unity, especially programming with C#, for game development.
 I also have experience with GitHub and version control.